Application Migration to the AWS Cloud | Options, Stages, Techs, and Cost Factors

 - (optional) Iterative app modernization, including legacy re-engineering and re-architecting.

 - Decommissioning of old application(s) or unnecessary software parts.

 - Managed AWS cloud services to ensure availability, stability, security, cost optimization, and evolution of the migrated app(s).

 Holding the Amazon Select Tier Consulting status, ScienceSoft is a reliable US-headquartered provider of AWS consulting and AWS migration services.
 For successful AWS migration, we advocate the cost-effective use of the AWS-based infrastructure and minimize business process disruption via maximum migration automation and gradual transition between stable states.
-As ISO 9001 and ISO 27001 certification holder, we rely on mature quality management and guarantee the cooperation doesn't pose any risks to the customers' data security.
+As the holder of ISO 9001 and ISO 27001 certifications, we rely on mature quality management and guarantee the cooperation doesn't pose any risks to the customers' data security.